jozzer182/sam_mt/README.md

 <div align="center">

-**⭐ Si este proyecto te resulta útil, considera darle una estrella ⭐**
+**⭐ If you find this project useful, please consider giving it a star ⭐**

-Desarrollado con ❤️ usando Flutter
+Developed with ❤️ using Flutter

 </div>